Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 The government  had eyes and ears everywhere, just talking to someone that was under suspicion was enough to cast suspicion on you.
 Although no charges were ever filed, she simply vanished one day.
-Dave spent several months trying to locate her whereabouts, including working his contacts at the American State Department and Red Cross.
+Dave spent several hours trying to locate her whereabouts, including working his contacts at the American State Department and Red Cross.